 - God seems too silent in my personal life about which religious path to take; why does God remain so hidden from my immediate experience?

-- Does joining the church require me to reject my gay and lesbian friends, and wouldn’t joining the church require me to leave the ethic of Jesus (unconditional love) for the name of Jesus applied to a culture of condemnation and conditional love?
+- Does joining the church require me to reject my gay and lesbian friends, and wouldn’t joining the church require me to leave the ethics of Jesus (unconditional love) for the name of Jesus applied to a culture of condemnation and conditional love?

 - Religion is supposed to promote ethics, but it seems that Christianity re-enforces patriarchy, anti-semitism, environmental disregard, and sexual repression.
 Isn’t this diametrically opposed to what the common consensus is about ethical behavior today?